 Professor Tufekci’s response: “Dumb, opportunistic jumping at sensational story.
 Newsroom economics.
 Retracted.
 Still not ‘Hmm, how about Pope Endorses Trump.’”
 Yes, Tufekci is right in that WaPo’s dissemination of bogus news is not the same thing as Macedonian troll farms.
 However, that’s missing the point.

-What is alarming about the exclusion of false reports by the mainstream media in the definition of Fake News is, as FAIR media critic Adam Johnson points out, a question of proportionality: “The Post is still read by far more people than fringe websites, and its reporting is met with far more credulity.
+What is alarming about the exclusion of false reports by the mainstream media in the definition of Fake News is, as Adam Johnson explains, a question of proportionality: “The Post is still read by far more people than fringe websites, and its reporting is met with far more credulity.
 It is also assumed that mistakes by the Post are done entirely in good faith, with no consideration for political or editorial pressure to find dirt on America’s current No. 1 enemy, Russia.”
 Esteemed news outlets like the Post have a much larger readership than any actual Fake News sites, which means that when they report fabrications, they have a much larger impact.
 Additionally, the idea that mainstream journalists aren’t pushed by editorial biases, some of which can be horribly detrimental to human life, is simply untrue.

 Johnson goes on, “A ‘fake news phenomenon’ that cannot, by definition, include mainstream media is a power-serving tautology that shields US corporate media from scrutiny and encourages citizens to simply trust some outlets (we’ll tell you which ones) rather than think critically.”